 - Close the program.

-If Radeon Chill was Enabled or GPU Workload was set to Compute, that’s what caused the issue.
+If Radeon Chill was Enabled or GPU Workload was set to Compute, that caused the issue.

 8. You have a CPU bottleneck